 Giethoorn is located 121 kilometers away from Amsterdam.
 A journey from Amsterdam to Giethoorn by public transport will take 2 – 2,5 hours (one way).
 Use 9292.nl planner to find the shortest root from your hotel to Giethoorn.

-Please note that bus №70 departs only 1-2 times an hour.
-We advise you to check departure times at 9292.nl on the day of your journey to avoid extra waiting time.
+Please note that bus 70 departs only 1-2 times an hour.
+We advise you to check timetable of the bus 70 at 9292.nl on the day of your journey to avoid extra waiting time.

 What to do in Giethoorn